-First introduced in 1971 and remaining part of the brand’s lineup ever since, the Rolex Explorer II was created as an addition to the brand’s existing Explorer collection, rather than as an update or replacement.
+First introduced in 1971 and remaining part of the brand’s lineup ever since, the Rolex Explorer II was created as an addition to the Rolex brand’s existing Explorer collection, rather than as an update or replacement.
 While the classic Explorer was simply a rugged time-only watch created to be worn throughout a variety of demanding sports or activities, the Rolex Explorer II was designed specifically for speleologists (cave explorers) and featured an additional 24-hour hand on its dial to help its users keep track of day and night while spending extended periods of time in complete darkness.

-The Rolex Explorer II has historically been regarded as one of the most overlooked and undervalued Rolex watches, but that has increasingly been changing in recent years.
-Not all that long ago, you could expect to pay significantly less for a Rolex Explorer II than for one of its more famous siblings like the Submariner or GMT-Master II, but that has changed in recent years, and now Explorer II watches are right up there with the rest of the other stainless steel Rolex sports watches – both in terms of price and demand.
+The now popular Rolex Explorer II sports watch has historically been regarded as one of the most overlooked and undervalued Rolex watches, but that has increasingly been changing in recent years.
+Not all that long ago, you could expect to pay significantly less for a Rolex Explorer II than for one of its more famous siblings like the Submariner or GMT-Master II, but that has changed in recent years, and now Explorer II watches are right up there with the rest of the other popular Rolex sports watches available – both in terms of price and demand.

 Rolex Explorer II